” Be devoted to one another in love. Honour one another above yourselves” Romans 12:10

 What about flowers in church?

 The church usually has flowers on display (except during Advent and Lent) but if you would like these to co-ordinate with your personal flowers, and or would like some additional flowers in church we can arrange this for you at a modest cost.
-The person to contact is Ruth Simpson.
-If you wish to take some of the flowers away with you after the service please let them know when you first speak to them.

 Why a wedding rehearsal?